History (HIST)College of Arts and Humanities

 HIST 667 (Alpha) Seminar in Korean History (3) Reading major interpretive works, and research in selected topics.
 (B) reading; (C) research.
+Repeatable one time per alpha.
 Pre: graduate standing or consent.

 HIST 675 (Alpha) Seminar in Pacific History (3) Reading and research on major themes and issues.
 (B) South Pacific; (C) Micronesia; (D) 19th century; (E) 20th century.
+Repeatable one time per alpha.
 Pre: graduate standing or consent.

 HIST 677 Seminar in History of Hawai'i (3) Reading seminar with short papers required.
 Covers Kingdom of Hawai'i and 20th-century Hawai'i in alternate years.
 Repeatable one time.
 (Alt. years: fall)

 HIST 678 Hawaiian Historical Research: Documents and Methods (3) Research and writings emphasizing the interpretation of Hawaiian and English language primary sources.
 Development of source materials, approaches, and methods in Hawaiian history.
 A-F only.
 Graduate standing only.
 Pre: HAW 301 with a B or better, or instructor consent.